angular/material-start/README.md

 ![material-starter-ux2](https://cloud.githubusercontent.com/assets/6004537/14996543/b588eb46-1137-11e6-803c-ce23996c9742.png)

-Above is a snaphot of the Starter-App with a **Master-Detail** layout: showing a list of users (left) and a user detail view (right).
+Above is a snapshot of the Starter-App with a **Master-Detail** layout: showing a list of users (left) and a user detail view (right).

 Also shown is the user experience that will be displayed for smaller device sizes.
 The responsive